Richardinho/blog-posts/kara-erickson-review.md

   </div>

 ```
-We might just expect this to work since we haven't changed the actual HTML in anyway, but in fact we end up with an error:
+We might just expect this to work since we haven't changed the actual HTML in anyway, but instead we get an error:
 ```
 Error: NodeInjector: NOT_FOUND [ControlContainer]
 ```

 So what's a `ControlContainer`?
-Angular docs says this:
+Angular docs says this of it:
 > A base class for directives that contain multiple registered instances of NgControl.

 If we look at the list of subclasses we see `NgForm` amongst them.
 From this we can deduce that the `ControlContainer` is in fact our form.
-What is happening is that our component is looking for NgForm in the injector but can't find it for some reason.
+What is happening is that our component is looking for `NgForm` in the injector but can't find it.
 The reason is that `NgForm` is configured that it will only inject an instance of ControlContainer if it exists in an injector that is not higher in the hierarchy of element injectors than that for the template of the host component.

-The way to fix this is to provide NgForm within the viewProviders array of AddressComponent.
+The way to fix this is to provide `NgForm` within the `viewProviders` array of `AddressComponent`:
 ```
  viewProviders: [
     { provide: ControlContainer, useExisting: NgForm}
   ],
 ```

-But what if the ControlContainer isn't NgForm?
-After all, as we saw earlier, ControlContainer has many subclasses.
+But what if the `ControlContainer` isn't `NgForm`?
+After all, as we saw earlier, `ControlContainer` has many subclasses.

 Let's investigate.

-Imagine we change our form so that the address component has as its parent an ngModelGroup instead of an ngModelForm:
+Imagine we change our form so that the address component has as its parent an `ngModelGroup` instead of an `ngModelForm`:
 ```
 <form #form="ngForm">